prenda-school/prenda-school.github.io/docs/Practices/hub/hub.md

 SQL:
 - Avoid using the [massive scripts directory](https://massivejs.org/docs/functions-and-scripts).
 Prefer instead to define a query as close to it's consumers as possible. *Defining queries in the scripts directory opens up the possibility of unintended coupling by non cohesive modules.
 There are solutions to syntax highlighting that don't require a .sql file.*

+Routing:
+- Handlers should be wired up to routes in files within a directory called `routes` that is at the bounded context root. **

 ## The Future
 - In the very near future it might make sense to refactor out shared repository shapes and functions in the Microschool Administration and Support Bounded Context to a layer that is shared between all bounded contexts. *It's a fact that the lion's share of data utilized by Hub is in a one of the schemas in our postgres instance and utilizing a single shared layer among all consumers within Hub might be the most pragmatic approach.*

 - If and as we collect more data/it grows in complexity - we likely will need to apply the same decoupling of domains by way of bounded contexts to our databases. *We should condsider breaking up the database.
 Technical requirements and prudence should drive the implementation of breakup (schemas vs instances, etc).
 Each new distinct piece should relate to a given bouned context and should house ONLY the data required to support the Vertical Slices of those BCs.*

+- An potential iteration to reduce coupling between between slices in routing is to have each slice directory be able to define it's own unique route while having a shared layer at the bounded context root then reference those definitions.
+There are many implementations that could achieve this.
+One could be to use nested routing where each slice/feature set (we don't utilize feature sets yet) would define it's own router and wire handlers and then the bounded context root would aggregate those routers underneath it's own router.
+Another option is to have each slice define its own unique path constant and have bounded context root simply reference those constants while wiring.

 ## Recommendations
 These recommendations, while value adding, do not necessitate being a guideline and being subject to the remediation requirements of a guideline.
 They are worth understanding and applying as fit.